ranranrunforit/ranranrunforit.github.io/_projects/project-15.md

 ## The Two-Phase Inference Process

-Now that we understand the basic components, let’s dive into how LLMs actually generate text. <span style="background-color: #FFFF33;">The process can be broken down into two main phases: prefill and decode.
+Now that we understand the basic components, let’s dive into <span style="background-color: #FFFF33;">how LLMs actually generate text.
+The process can be broken down into two main phases: prefill and decode.
 These phases work together like an assembly line, each playing a crucial role in producing coherent text.</span>

 ### The Prefill Phase